Sunday, 18 September 2016

 Software were an excellent UK experimental minimal synth group belonging to the UK DIY cassette culture.
 They released this one album on the Bugle Records label which a.o. published the music of The Astronauts.
 It was one of the many iconic labels pushing the authentic post-punk sound from early eighties Britain.
 I could name numerous UK post-punk or minimal synth labels from the time, but we all know where to place this music.
 This is some great stuff.

-Men Without Clothes showcases great inventiveness of synthesizer manoeuvres sometimes reminding me of Vice Versa or more primitive Legendary Pink Dots.
+Men Without Clothes showcases great inventiveness of synthesizer manoeuvres sometimes reminding me of Vice Versa, The Gadgets or more primitive Legendary Pink Dots.
 The typical cynical empty yet humoristic post-punk is combined with more synthetic dance tracks and primitive DIY guitar usage.
 A truly authentic example of the English synth underground in its prime in 1981.
 Does this need a reissue?
 Yes.

 Finally some more very rare Minimal Synth music from oblivion!